 This module consists of a series of seminars that support the other modules through reflection on the culture and values of different disciplines, and on how professional roles affect transdisciplinary innovation processes.
-The module contains:
+The module covers the following areas and concepts:

-- · professional skill and professional roles - the importance of practical examples in development work from the point of view of different professions in the fields of economics, technology, and design - the potential and limitations of formal systems.
+- · professional skill and professional roles - the importance of practical examples in development work from the point of view of different professions in the fields of economics, technology, and design - the potential and limitations of formal systems transdisciplinary innovation projects through reflection on the different disciplines' approaches to research and research methods.
+The module covers the following areas and concepts:

-Module 5 The innovation process and research methods 7,5 credits
+Module 5 The innovation process and research methods 7.5 credits

-This module consists of a series of lectures and seminars that support the transdisciplinary innovation projects through reflection on the different disciplines' approaches to research and research methods.
-The module contains:
+This module consists of a series of lectures and seminars that support the

-- philosophy of science and its basic concepts - introduction to different academic traditions, their methods, and their application - ethical and sustainability aspects in research linked to transdisciplinary innovation project.
+- philosophy of science and its basic concepts - introduction to different academic traditions, their methods, and their application - ethical and sustainability aspects in research linked to transdisciplinary innovation project